pettestor/scRNA-seq-1day-course/README.md

 cd scRNA-seq-analysis
 ```

-If you dont have git installed you can download the course content by clicking the green "code" button and selecting "Download ZIP".
+If you dont have git installed you can download the course content by clicking the green "code" button on the top right of this page and selecting "Download ZIP".

 2. Open [scRNAseq-course.qmd](https://github.com/pettestor/scRNA-seq-1day-course/blob/main/scRNAseq-course.qmd) in R Studio and follow the instructions for analyzing your scRNA-seq data.

-## License

-This project is licensed under the MIT License.

 ## Author